12th Engineer Battalion (United States): Full history of unit

-A bridge company provides the Division with its river-crossing capability.
+Echo bridge company provided the Division with its river-crossing capability.
 Equipped with Mobile Assault Bridge (MAB) units which can be driven on land, and then launched into water to link up with one another (to form a complete bridge, or a series of ferries) the MAB's enable the entire division to cross the Rhein River.
 The bridge company is also equipped with Armored Vehicle Launched Bridges, which can be used to bridge 60-foot streams.

-The 12th Engineers has a platoon of heavy earth moving equipment, including 5-ton dump trucks, rough terrain cranes, and road graders.
-In addition, an atomic demolition munitions platoon gives the division an added defense capability.
+The 12th Engineers had a platoon of heavy earth moving equipment, including 5-ton dump trucks, rough terrain cranes, and road graders.
+In addition, an atomic demolition munitions platoon gave the division an added defense capability.

-The 12th Engineers are constantly training in their Engineer Support Role, conducting bridge operations on the Rhein, performing earth-moving tasks in community assistance projects, and constantly demonstrating readiness to live up to their motto.
+The 12th Engineers were constantly training in their Engineer Support Role, conducting bridge operations on the Rhein, performing earth-moving tasks in community assistance projects, and constantly demonstrating readiness to live up to their motto.